akinyiv/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that creates a new global variable.
 File 7- Create a script that creates a new global variable.
 File 8- Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+File 9- Script that prints the result of POWER divided by DIVIDE, followed by a new line.
+File 10-